Persona 2: Eternal Punishment: Port and localization

 Eternal Punishment was first announced in April at the 2000 Tokyo Game Show.
 During the show, Atlus held a talk spot hosted by Kouji Okada and Kazuma Kaneko, and featuring an appearance by Elisha La'Verne, the singer responsible for the game's theme song.
 Unlike Innocent Sin, Eternal Punishment was chosen for release in the West.
 Its localization was significantly different from that of the original Persona, released in 1996.
 Persona received numerous alterations for its overseas release, including altering character and location names.
 For Eternal Punishment and future titles, Atlus decided to remain as faithful as possible to the Japanese version.
 According to Atlus, the game marks a "halfway point" in their localization history: while more faithful to the Japanese version than the original Persona, it still needed to take that previous localization into account for the naming of returning characters.
 Its release in the West was officially announced the following month at that year's Electronic Entertainment Expo, with Atlus previously teasing it as a "secret RPG".
+The localization was released on December 22, 2000.
 Eternal Punishment received a limited reprint exclusive to Amazon.com in 2008 to celebrate the release of Persona 4.